cppalliance/safe-cpp/proposal/draft.md

 ### Lifetime normalization

 Lifetime normalization conditions the lifetime parameters and lifetime arguments on function declarations and function types.
 After normalization, function parameters and return types have fully bound lifetimes.
-Their lifetime arguments always refer to lifetime parameters on the function, and not to those on any other scope, such as the containing class.
+Their lifetime arguments always refer to lifetime parameters of the function, and not to those of any other scope, such as the containing class.

 _Lifetime elision_ assigns lifetime arguments to function parameters and return types with unbound lifetimes.
 * If the type with unbound lifetimes is the enclosing class of a member function, the lifetime parameters of the enclosing class are used for elision.